achirita/awesome-phyllotaxis/README.md

   <img src="https://github.com/user-attachments/assets/f0ac53ca-c834-4e09-82f2-b8f14bded1c2" />
 </p>

-### Constraining the outer radius of the pattern
+### Constraining the Outer Radius of the Pattern

-To make the phyllotaxis pattern more flexible and useful, we need to introduce a way to control its overall size.
-Currently, the outer radius of the pattern is directly proportional to the number of organs.
-As we add more organs, the outer radius increases.
+Without constraints, the size of the spiral expands with the number of points (organs), which may not always be desirable.
+To maintain a fixed boundary for the pattern, we can introduce an outer radius parameter.
+By adjusting the scaling factor (radius constant), we ensure that the spiral grows proportionally while remaining within the specified boundary.

-To fix this, we'll introduce a new parameter `outerRadius` that specifies the desired maximum radius of the pattern.
-By doing so, we can calculate the `radiusConstant` in a way that ensures the maximum radius value is constant, regardless of the number of organs.
+This feature is particularly useful for applications where the pattern must fit within a defined area, such as digital art, data visualization, or physical designs.
+It provides a balance between organic growth and structural control.

 ```javascript
 /**